 Telephone 301-527-1292; e-mail firstname.lastname@example.org

 We need our members to become involved, so come out to support our “Conservation Mission” and participate in the C&E Committee and its activities.
-If you have an activity in mind and/or would like to lead an event, contact C&E Chair Steven Swartz and come to the next meeting of the Conservation and Education Committee.
+If you have an activity in mind and/or would like to lead an event, contact C&E Acting Chair Steven Swartz by e-mail at firstname.lastname@example.org .